FelixJohnsson/Madden/README.md

 - Holds a connection from the database connection pool.
 - Consumes resources on both the client and the server.
 - Should be called right after checking for err.

+#### Sorting the sales by month

+I'm putting the hard work on the SQL query, but not sure if Go should handle the sorting.